SAP-samples/upscale-commerce-open-payment-integration/README.md

-# SAP Commerce Cloud Open Payment Framework
+# SAP Commerce Cloud, open payment framework

 ## Before Importing
 The meaning of some fields in environment variables: